Quercus shumardii: Description

+The species was identified in an 1860 publication by Samuel Botsford Buckley, the assistant geologist of Texas, and named in honor of Benjamin Franklin Shumard, who studied at Miami University and later served as the State Geologist of Texas.

 Mature Shumard oaks typically reach heights of 25 to 35 m, trunk diameter is typically 60 to 100 cm, and crown width typically reaches 12 to 18 m in width.
 Typical size varies according to region, with larger specimens occurring in the southern portions of its native range in the United States.
 Record Shumard oaks have been measured at up to 60 m tall, with crowns up to 27.5 m in width.
 Young specimens generally exhibit conic or ovate crowns, with the upper crown filling in as the tree reaches maturity.
 Trunks are relatively straight and vertical.
 Trunks may have deeply fluted buttresses near the ground.
 Shumard oak is typically found in lowland areas and is able to survive where the soils experience flooding for six weeks of the year.

 The young bark of the Shumard oak is light gray, very smooth, and very reflective.
 Shumard oak bark darkens and develops ridges and furrows as it ages.
 Occasionally, white splotches are seen on the bark.

 Shumard oak twigs terminate in a cluster of buds.
 The buds are lighter in color than the olive-green twigs.
 The young twig is highly reflective.

 The leaves are arranged alternately and are broadly obovate with 5–9 lobes, each of which is terminated by bristle-tipped teeth.
 The leaves mature to between 10 and 21 cm in length.
 The surfaces are glabrous, except for the tufted vein axils.
 They are dark green on the top, while their bottoms are a slightly lighter shade of green.
 The leaves turn brown to red in the fall and sometimes have hues of yellow mixed in.
 Fall colors are relatively late; specimens in central Texas may be at their most red in early December, while Florida specimens may not color substantially until February.

 Shumard oaks bear relatively large acorns, which typically reach up to 3 cm in diameter.
 Acorns take between 1.5 and 3 years to fully mature and may go unnoticed during their early stages of development.